 In recent years, grants of SEK 1.8 billion annually have been awarded, making the Foundation one of the largest private funders of scientific research in Europe.

-The Chairman of Stockholms Enskilda Bank, K. A. Wallenberg, and his wife Alice, founded the Knut and Alice Wallenberg Foundation in 1917 with an initial endowment consisted of shares in SEB and Investor worth SEK 20 million.
+The Chairman of Stockholms Enskilda Bank, K. A. Wallenberg, and his wife Alice, founded the Knut and Alice Wallenberg Foundation in 1917 with an initial endowment consisting of shares in SEB and Investor worth SEK 20 million.
 The value is equivalent to SEK 593 million in today’s value.

-The Wallenberg Cycle
+The Wallenberg Ecosystem

 The companies in which the Wallenberg Foundations, Investor, and FAM have ownership interests form the backbone of the Wallenberg family’s business interests.
 Long-term work with these international corporations — and their successes — enable the Foundations to award more than SEK 2.1 billion in grants to Swedish research and education each year.